 - Fan Disservice: Most of the villains have fought Peter in the nude (see below).
 Considering the fact that most of them are middle-aged men, this is some intense Fan Disservice.
 Not so much when Carnage was depowered in the middle of a fight and revealed to be a naked Gwen Stacy.
 YMMV on Kraven, Norman Osborn, and Flint, who actually look attractive.
 The old Vulture-looking Blackie Drago, the full-body scarred Electro and Doc Ock on the other hand....

-- And for the readers during the Clone Saga storyline after both Mary Jane and Gwen Stacy turn into monstrous forms their clothing is ripped apart, leaving them completely naked when they revert back to their regular forms.
+- During the Clone Saga storyline after both Mary Jane and Gwen Stacy turn into monstrous forms their clothing is ripped apart, leaving them completely naked when they revert back to their regular forms.

 - Fantastic Racism